 - Breathing that is shallow and quick

-Remember that sweating, being red-faced, thirsty, and warm and all normal reactions to heat.
+Remember that sweating, being red-faced, thirsty, and warm are all normal reactions to heat.
 It is when your baby or toddlers show unnormal reactions, as those above, that it is dangerous.

-It is definitely better to work to prevent heatstroke in babies if at all possible.
+It is definitely better to work to prevent heatstroke in babies and toddlers if at all possible.

 It really doesn’t take a lot for sun stroke to occur in babies and toddlers, especially when it is hot outside.
 To prevent this problem, make sure you dress your child in clothing that is loose and lightweight.
 Do your best to keep your baby shaded when outside and if you are in the car, make sure he or she is cool.

 On warmer days it is best to make sure that you give your baby extra fluids.
 Whenever the heat is too bad, simply keep your baby inside the house to avoid heatstroke.

 Toddlers move around constantly and can get overheated by the combination of the outside heat and their own heat production.